modelscope/modelscope/README.md

 Apart from harboring implementations of various models, ModelScope library also enables the necessary interactions with ModelScope backend services, particularly with the Model-Hub and Dataset-Hub.
 Such interactions facilitate management of  various entities (models and datasets) to be performed seamlessly under-the-hood, including entity lookup, version control, cache management, and many others.

 # Models and Online Demos

-ModelScope has open-sourced more than 600 models, covering NLP, CV, Audio, Multi-modality, and AI for Science, etc., and also contains hundreds of SOTA models.
-Users can enter the modelhub of ModelScope through Zero-threshold online experience, or experience the model in the way of developing a cloud environment.
+Hundreds of models are made publicly available on ModelScope (600+ and counting), covering the latest development in areas such as NLP, CV, Audio, Multi-modality, and AI for Science, etc. Many of these models represent the SOTA in the fields, and made their open-sourced debut on ModelScope.
+Users can visit ModelScope([modelscope.cn](http://www.modelscope.cn)) and experience first-hand how these models perform via online experience, with just a few clicks.
+Immediate developer-experience is also possible through the ModelScope Notebook, which is backed by ready-to-use cloud CPU/GPU development environment, and is only a click away on ModelScope website.

-Here are some examples:
+Some of the representative examples include:

 NLP: